Invoice Scripts

 due_date = datetime.add(dt=today, days=90)

-# Get default item and modify (using the first item in the invoice_items list)
+# Get default item and modify it

 modified_item = invoice_items[0]

-modified_item = modified_item + {"description": "Premium service fee"}
+modified_item = modified_item + {'description': 'Premium service fee'}

-# Create our return object with invoice modifications
+# Create return object with invoice modifications

 return {